Charlie Christian: Style and influences

 Christian is widely regarded as one of the most influential pioneers of jazz guitar.
-His solos are frequently described as "horn-like", and in that sense, he was more influenced by horn players such as Lester Young and Herschel Evans than by early arch-top guitarists like Eddie Lang and the jazz- and bluesman Lonnie Johnson, although they both had contributed to the expansion of the guitar's role from the rhythm section to a solo instrument.
-Christian stated he wanted his guitar to sound like a tenor saxophone.
-The French gypsy jazz guitarist Django Reinhardt had little influence on him, but Christian was obviously familiar with some of his recordings.
-The guitarist Mary Osborne recalled hearing him play Django's solo on "St. Louis Blues" note for note, but then following it with his own ideas.
+His solos are frequently described as "horn-like", and in that sense, he was more influenced by horn players such as Lester Young and Herschel Evans than by guitarists like Eddie Lang or Lonnie Johnson.
+Christian himself stated that he wanted his guitar to sound like a tenor saxophone.
+The pioneering French jazz guitarist Django Reinhardt had little influence on him, but he was familiar with some of Reinhardt's recordings.
+Guitarist Mary Osborne recalled hearing him play Reinhardt's solo on "Saint Louis Blues" note for note, but then following it with his own ideas.

-By 1939 there had already been electric guitar soloists—Leonard Ware; George Barnes; Eddie Durham, who had recorded with Count Basie; Floyd Smith, who recorded "Floyd's Guitar Blues" with Andy Kirk and his Clouds of Joy in March 1939, using an amplified lap steel guitar; and the Western Swing pioneer Eldon Shamblin, who was playing with Bob Wills and his Texas Playboys.

-Christian paved the way for the modern electric guitar sound that was followed by other pioneers, including T-Bone Walker, Eddie Cochran, Cliff Gallup, Scotty Moore, Franny Beecher, B.B.
-King, Chuck Berry, Carlos Santana and Jimi Hendrix.
-For this reason Christian was inducted in 1990 into the Rock and Roll Hall of Fame.
+By 1939, there had already been electric guitar soloists—Leonard Ware; George Barnes; Eddie Durham, who had recorded with Count Basie; Floyd Smith, who recorded "Floyd's Guitar Blues" with Andy Kirk and his Clouds of Joy in March 1939, using an amplified lap steel guitar; and the western swing pioneer Eldon Shamblin, who was playing with Bob Wills and his Texas Playboys.
+However, Christian paved the way for the modern electric guitar sound that was followed by other pioneers in jazz and rock, including T-Bone Walker, Eddie Cochran, Cliff Gallup, Scotty Moore, Franny Beecher, B. B. King, Chuck Berry, Carlos Santana, and Jimi Hendrix.
+For this reason, Christian was inducted in 1990 into the Rock and Roll Hall of Fame.

 Christian's exposure was so great in the brief period he played with Goodman that he influenced not only guitarists but other musicians as well.
-The influence he had on "Dizzy" Gillespie, Charlie Parker, Thelonious Monk and Don Byas can be heard on their early bop recordings "Blue 'n' Boogie" and "Salt Peanuts".
-Other musicians, such as the trumpeter Miles Davis, cited Christian as an early influence.
-Indeed, Christian's "new" sound influenced jazz as a whole.
-He reigned supreme in the jazz guitar polls up to two years after his death.
-Black Sabbath's first manager Jim Simpson describes the band's first song, "A Song for Jim" as an “absolute Charlie Christian takeoff.”
+The influence he had on Dizzy Gillespie, Charlie Parker, Thelonious Monk, and Don Byas can be heard on their early bop recordings including "Blue 'n' Boogie" and "Salt Peanuts".
+Miles Davis also cited Christian as an early influence.
+Christian still reigned supreme in the jazz guitar polls for up to two years after his death.
+Black Sabbath's first manager Jim Simpson described the band's first song, "A Song for Jim", as an "absolute Charlie Christian takeoff."